HP Previews Three New Touchscreen Laptops

 With these and other devices previewed recently, HP continues to move in the direction of thinner, lighter laptops without sacrificing its many innovative features.
 Don’t forget to check back with us on September 20 to see what other exciting new products HP has in store.

-Posted in: Coming Soon, Gadgets, Gear, New Stuff, News, On Location, Stuff to Buy
+Posted in: Gadgets, Gear, News, On Location, Stuff to Buy

 HP dresses up to present new products

 Hewlett-Packard (HP) presented a special sneak preview of a number of upcoming products on the evening of April 18 at Studio 450, near Penn Station in Manhattan.
 Most of these products are officially premiering now or in June, but HP provided an elegant showcase to whet the appetites of consumers and professionals alike, with a variety of simulated environments ranging from a college dorm room to an elaborate in-flight setting.
 At this particular event, even the food was high-tech, with Nova Catering & Events providing a variety of delicious offerings, including a caprese salad hors d’oeuvre speared on a small capsule of vinaigrette which is then injected directly into the mouth.